-UNTIL the time of Primate Robinson, the archbishops of Armagh were not provided with a place of residence in keeping with the revenues of the office.
+UNTIL tenure in office of Primate Robinson, archbishops of Armagh were not provided with a place of residence in keeping with the revenues of the office.

 During St Patrick 's time, the Primatial residence was situated on a part of the hill crowned by the Cathedral.

 Bishopscourt, in Mullinure, north-northeast of the city, was a residence, and it is recorded that there were rooms for the Archbishop in the Culdee Priory.

 When Dr Robinson was appointed Primate, the residence was in English Street.

 Ninety-one numerous plantations then started in the splendid demesne, adding greatly to the beauty of the scenery surrounding the city.

 Primate Stuart walled the demesne at a cost of £20,000, reserving for his successors in the archbishopric the privilege of sharing in this needful expenditure.

 Lord John George Beresford, appointed to the Primacy in 1822, raised the palace from three to four storeys, thereby greatly increasing the dignity of the structure.

 At the upper end of the demesne, the ground ascends to a point called Knox 's Hill.

 On this there is an obelisk, erected by Primate Robinson in 1783, to perpetuate the memory of his intimacy with the 1st Duke of Northumberland (Lord Lieutenant of Ireland), through whose instrumentality he had been translated to Armagh from the bishopric of Kildare.